takanory/slides/20220429pyconus/index.rst

 .. image:: /20190224pyconapac/images/slack.png
    :width: 60%

 ..
-My secretary is chatbot of Slack.
+My secretary is a chatbot of Slack.
    Is there someone using Slack?
-   I'm Launching the Slack application at any time on PC and smartphone.
+   I'm Launching the Slack application at any time on my PC and smartphone.
    So it's easy to access Slack.
 I want to do everything in Slack.
-   Let's make chatbot on Slack.
+   Let's make a chatbot on Slack.

 You can create **interactive** bot
 ----------------------------------